aambekar234/semantic-search-and-llm-chat-app/llm_service/README.md

 # LLM Service
-This service is a FAST API REST service application.
-This application is intended to provide chat interface for the frontend application.
-This service also provides semantic search endpoint for document retrival based for user query context.
+This service is a FAST API application intended to provide chat interface and semantic search for the frontend application.

 This service relies on chromadb service for document/context retrival.
-You must first run the chroma docker container before starting this service.
+You must first run the chroma service before running this service.

-For the chatbased interaction LLAMA-2 7B model is used in conjunction with lanchain framework.
-The chat agent implemetes context retriver for document context retriever and also the langchain's BufferMemory to keep track of individual user interactions.
+For the chatbase interaction LLAMA-2-7B model is used in conjunction with langchain framework.
+The chat agent implements document-retriever and langchain's BufferMemory to provide conversational context to the LLM model.
-For handling multiple users simultaneosly and provide seamless chat experience this service uses websockets for the user communication.
-Distinct instances for each user websockets are managed and maintanied in the memory.
+For handling multiple users simultaneosly and provide seamless chat experience this service uses websockets.
+Distinct instances of each user websockets are managed and maintanied in the memory to achieve this.

-## How to run this service?
+## How to run the llm-service?
-install dependencies by running below commands
-`ENV CMAKE_ARGS="-DLLAMA_METAL=on"`
-`ENV FORCE_CMAKE=1`
-`pip install requirements.txt`

-Download llm model by running download_model.py script `python download_model.py`
+Download the llm model first by running download_model.py script `python download_model.py`

 Build Docker file
 `docker build -t llm-service-image .`

-Run docker container.
+Run docker container
+Note: It is important to run below command from inside llm_service directory to correctly mount the model directory.

 `docker run -d -p 8001:8000 -v $(pwd)/model:/llm_service/model --name llm-service llm-service-image:latest`

+Running the service without docker

+`uvicorn app.main:app --host 0.0.0.0 --port 8001`